Chaitanya-Raj/maps/README.md

 ## Features

-- Allow the user to search through all the member accounts. (implemented)
+- Allow the user to search through all the members of the community.
-- Allow the user to find other members based on company name, designation and location.
-- Allow the user to search community members around him.
-- Display the community members on a map and mark their locations in a comprehensible way. (implemented)
+- Display the community members on a map and mark their locations in a comprehensible way.
+- Allow the user to explore his location and discover new users around them.

+### Proposed Features

 - Display upcoming events on the dash and on the map (if in person)
 - Allow user to discover similar users based on their currently selected user.
 - Allow the user to select whether to view members in a clustered view or as unclustered points.
+- Allow the user to find other members based on company name, designation and location.

 ## How it works